 The Licence is a fixed contract for the term of occupation booked.
 In effect there is no cancellation available.
 However if you cannot perform your contract you can advise us as follows:

 You cannot take up the room booked and will not be arriving at all (before the commencement date of your Licence): This is a booking cancellation.
-If you decide before you check-in (or before 11th September ) that you no longer can honor your room booking you may advise us by completing the CANCEL MY BOOKING form.
+If you decide before you check-in (or before 17th September ) that you no longer can honor your room booking you may advise us by completing the CANCEL MY BOOKING form.
+This form can be found (using your login username and password) on your accommodation account in the Help Section.
 The booking fee will be forfeit in full.

 If you are due a refund (very limited circumstances) then a refund will automatically be calculated and posted to your accommodation account once the room has been sold on to another student.
 You can view the details on your accommodation account by logging in (access details will have been provided at time of booking) and viewing your financial statement.
 Please allow up to one month settlement of any refund expected.